Efficient characterization of general Gottesman-Kitaev-Preskill qubits

 In this letter we introduce an efficient way to characterize and evaluate qubits encoded in the GKP basis.
 The approach is based on the nonlinear squeezing paradigm, which builds upon the framework of Gaussian squeezing and applies it to various non-Gaussian states, such as cubic phase states, Schr\"odinger cat states, or Fock states~\cite{kalaCubicNonlinearSqueezing2022, brauerGenerationQuantumStates2021, brauerCatabilityMetricEvaluating2025, provaznikWitnessesNonGaussianFeatures2026}.
-We generalize the nonlinear squeezing for GKP states and, for each possible logical qubit GKP state, we present a positive semidefinite Hermitian operator with the respective ideal and non-normalizable state as its ground state.
-We show that the operator can faithfully distinguish between different qubit states, can be used for finding their physical approximations, and for practical direct measurement and evaluation.
+We generalize the nonlinear squeezing for GKP states and, for each possible logical GKP state, present a positive semidefinite Hermitian operator with the corresponding ideal logical GKP state as its unique ground state.
+We show that these operators distinguish between different logical GKP states, can be used to find physical approximations, and are suitable for direct measurement and evaluation.

-To start, we briefly review the fundamental formalism.
-A quantum two-level system is efficiently described by the trio of Pauli operators $\hat{\sigma}_x$, $\hat{\sigma}_y$, and $\hat{\sigma}_z$, each with a pair of eigenvalues, +1 and -1, that correspond to the possible results of a measurement performed on the system.
-One of these operators, customarily $\hat{\sigma}_z$ with eigenstates $\ket{+1}$ and $\ket{-1}$, is chosen as the basic frame of reference, allowing for matrix representation of the Pauli operators,